QR Code Data Types

 Smart

 A Smart QR routes scanners to different destinations based on the day and time.
-The same printed code can send people to a lunch menu during the day, a dinner menu after 4pm, and a brunch page on weekends—without reprinting.
+The same printed code can send people to a lunch menu during the day, a dinner menu after 4pm, and a brunch page on weekends, all without reprinting.

 Best for: Restaurants with rotating menus, venues with different open hours, seasonal campaigns, weekday vs. weekend promotions